 - In some people, beneficial effects are achieved with Omega-3 fatty acid supplements.
 Several companies offer over-the-counter supplements with such oils and fatty acids including Thera-Tears Nutrition and others.

-- Use of diuretics, as these medications remove water from the system;
+- Diuretics, as these medications remove water from the system;

-- Use of antihistamines, either topical (eye drop) or systemic can have a drying effect, as they reduce secretions; the tear gland after all is a secretory gland too.
+- Antihistamines, either topical (eye drop) or systemic can have a drying effect, as they reduce secretions; the tear gland after all is a secretory gland too.

-- Intake of alcohol.
-Even when consumed in modest or small quantities, alcohol gets into the bloodstream and the tears.
-It reduces surface tension of the tear film, leading to increased evaporation.
+- Alcohol, even when consumed in modest or small quantities, gets into the bloodstream and the tears.
+It reduces surface tension of the tear film, leading to significantly increased evaporation.

 - Cigarette smoking.
 The particulate nature of cigarette smoke can be directly irritating to the eyes, and the chemicals that are inhaled can adversely affect both ocular surface blood flow, tear secretion, and tear quality.

-- Use of sedatives, sleep aids, or muscle relaxants.
+- Sedatives, sleep aids, or muscle relaxants.
 These all can decrease muscle tension, and can lead to incomplete closure of the eyes during sleep.
 If the eyes open even a little, evaporative tear loss can create significant dry-eye symptoms most notable upon arising in the morning.

-- Use of cologne, perfume, fragrance, or after-shave on or around the face.
-Why?
-All these substances are bottled in liquid containing -- you guessed it -- alcohol, so each spray or splash is basically giving the eyes a large, direct dose of the bad stuff we described above.
+- Cologne, perfume, fragrance, or after-shave.
+All these substances are bottled in liquid containing — you guessed it — alcohol, so each spray or splash is basically giving the eyes a large, direct dose of the alcohol, which increases tear loss though evaporation.

-- Use of any "get the red out" drops containing vasoconstrictors (Visine, Naphcon-A, Opcon-A and others) because, when the drops wear off, there can be a rebound effect leading to more congestion, more perceived need to use more drops, etc.;
+- “Get the red out” drops (Visine, Naphcon-A, Opcon-A and others).
+The fluid in Visine contains polyvinyl alcohol, which exerts a drying effect (see alcohol, above).
+When the effect of the constrictor drops wears off, there can be rebound leading to more congestion, more perceived need to use more drops, etc.;

-- Use of certain medications including Acutane.
+- Acutane and certain other medications.
 Acutane adversely affects oil production by the eyelid meibomian glands, and is actually a known contraindication to LASIK per the FDA guidelines.

 - Exposure to drafts, breezes, or moving air from central heating or A/C systems.
 Often simply adjusting the fins on the duct openings to steer the moving air away from one’s face can afford dramatic reduction in discomfort;